Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces

-and $T\Phi$ concentrates on the phase-space set $H_0(Y,P)=|P|^2/2+\lambda_0(Y)=E$ in the limit as $M\rightarrow\infty$ and $p_e\rightarrow 0+$, see \REF{martinez}.
+and $T\Phi$ concentrates on the phase-space set $H_0(Y,P)=|P|^2/2+\lambda_0(Y)=E$ in the limit as $M\rightarrow\infty$ and $p_{ex}\rightarrow 0+$, see \REF{martinez}.
 When the dynamics is ergodic, the phase-space measure is in addition uniform on the set $E<H_0(Q)<E+\gamma$ as $\gamma\rightarrow 0+$, cf. \REF{reed_simon}.
 The WKB functions $\Phi_Q(X)$ behave similarly as $T\Phi$ locally, since their initial conditions are given by $T\Phi$ and they solve the Schr\"odinger equation.
 We may write $S_{21}(Q,X)=:S_{21}(Q;X,P)$ where $P$ is the momentum for the path at the position $X$ that started in the plane given by $Q=(Y',P')$, since this $P$ is a function of $Q$ and $X$.
-Therefore we approximate $p_e$ by the following time average of $p_E^{1/2}$
+Therefore we approximate $p_{ex}$ by the following time average of $p_d^{1/2}$

 where we used that the transition probability $S_{21}(Q;X,P)=S_{21}(X,P;Q)$ is symmetric by reversing time $t$ to $-t$.
-In fact, along a given path $\{ X_t\}_{t=0}^T$ also $P'$ is determined by $Y'$ and $X_t$ so that $p_E^{1/2}(Y';X_t)=S_{21}(Y',P';X_t,P_t)$ is well defined.
-The relation \eqref{ergod_p_scatt} means that we sample square roots of transition probabilities $p_E^{1/2}(X;X_t)$ along the molecular dynamics path, normalized for each passage through a hitting plane, and then take the average of all hitting planes.
-In our computations we test two alternatives: to sample all hitting planes by using random times for initialization of the wave function to the ground state or to omit the average in $X$ and use a fixed representative hitting plane, see Algorithm~\ref{alg:compute-pe-md}.
-We check the sensitivity with respect to different hitting planes in Figure \ref{fig:pe-Mpow0p5-init-planes}.
+In fact, along a given path $\{ X_t\}_{t=0}^T$ also the momentum $P'$, at position $Y'$, is determined by the position $Y'$ and $X_t$ so that $p_d^{1/2}(Y';X_t)=S_{21}(Y',P';X_t,P_t)$ is well defined.
+The relation \eqref{ergod_p_scatt} means that we sample square roots, $p_d^{1/2}(X;X_t)$, of transition probabilities along the molecular dynamics path, normalized for each passage through a hyperplane, and then take the average of all hyperplanes.
+In our computations we sample hyperplanes by means of the phase space trajectory of ground state Born-Oppenheimer molecular dynamics, cf.~Algorithm~\ref{alg:compute-pe-md} and Figure~\ref{fig:init_times}.